Keynote Panel of WAC Elders

 Des Kahotea (New Zealand)

 Des Kahotea has a MA(Hons) with archaeology major from University of Auckland and PhD in Anthropology from University of Waikato.
 A theme on Indigenous archaeology is what first attracted him to WAC 5 in 2003.
 He has been a member of the WAC Indigenous Committee and was a co-organiser with Joe Watkins for WAC Inter-Congress for Indigenous Archaeology at Waipapa, Auckland 2005.
-This was supported by Caroline Phillips, Larry Zimmerman and Claire Smith.
+This was supported by Caroline Phillips, Larry Zimmerman and Claire Smith (AO).
 Archaeology in Aotearoa/New Zealand is embedded in its colonial past and Western science where it has given itself the statutory and academic authority for the Māori past during the 1960s and 1970s.
 Since the 1980s he has been a Māori community advocate for heritage and has often found himself challenging the field of archaeology and the New Zealand Heritage statutory body in their failure in addressing custom and preservation relating to Māori heritage sites and places.

 During the 1930s Auckland and Otago Museum were invited to Oruarangi Urupa (burial ground) which they looted under the misapprehension they had permission.
 Some 3247 items of material culture were taken, the most extensive collection in Aotearoa of a variety of stone and bone tools, adornments and implements and are held in many museums today, the majority at Auckland Museum.
 The landowners of the burial ground asked Des Kahotea to present this information to a gathering in September 2024.
 Des went to the museum to view the collection to take images for a presentation.